haozez/aimi_uls_final/README.md

 We also implemented a loss function to increase the robustness of the model towards input perturbations.
 For this, we rotated the input images by 180 degrees, and trained the model to predict the same segmentation mask for both the original and rotated images.
 We combined the rotation robustness loss with the cross-entropy loss and Dice loss.
 The ratio between these losses is $4:4:2$ (CE : Dice : robust_loss).

-To train the nnUNet with rotation robustness loss for 500 epochs ($lr = 0.01$), use the following command:
+To train the nnU-Net with rotation robustness loss for 500 epochs ($lr = 0.01$), use the following command:
 ```
 nnUNetv2_train DATASET CONFIG FOLD -tr nnUNetTrainer_ULS_500_Robust -p nnUNetResEncUNetMPlans
 ```